Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 **Routing decisions** were central to this setup.
 A custom route table for the public subnet ensured outbound traffic (`0.0.0.0/0`) flowed through the Internet Gateway, while the private subnet used a separate route table directing traffic through the NAT Gateway.
 This allowed internal resources to access the internet securely without exposing them to inbound connections from external sources.

-To simplify the deployment and management of network components, a **VPC resource map** was used to plan and visualize relationships between subnets, gateways, route tables, and instances.
-This visual approach reduced configuration errors and made it easier to troubleshoot issues.

----

 ### Layered Security Implementation